Lintarierick/Phase-3-Project/README.md

 Here we will work on data cleaning, handling missing values, data transformation, handling duplicates, data reshaping and other processes to ensure that we have a clean, structured, and suitable format for analysis and modeling

 ## 2. Exploratory Data Analysis (EDA)
 Here we will explore the different features of the dataset to gain a better understanding of the data.
-We will use data vizualization to uncover trends and patterns.
+We will use data visualization to uncover trends and patterns.
     These insights suggest that certain customer behaviors and plan types are strong predictors of churn.
     Strong predictors of churn include "customer service calls", "international_plan" and "total_charges".
 **Overview of churn prediction features**
-- Categorical features of churn include `state`, `international plan','churn', 'voice mail plan', 'phone number'.
+- Categorical features of churn include `state`, `international plan', 'churn', 'voice mail plan', and 'phone number'.
-- Numerical variables include `account length`, `area code`, `total day minutes', 'total day calls', 'total day charge', total evening minutes', 'total evening calls', 'total evening charge', 'total night calls', 'total night minutes', 'total night charge', 'total intl calls','total intl charge', 'customer service calls '.                 `
+- Numerical variables include `account length`, `area code`, `total day minutes', 'total day calls', 'total day charge', total evening minutes', 'total evening calls', 'total evening charge', 'total night calls', 'total night minutes', 'total night charge', 'total intl calls', 'total intl charge', 'customer service calls '.                 `
-- it is can be noticed that as `total charges` increase, so does the risk of churn
+- it can be noticed that as `total charges` increase, so does the risk of churn
-- more customer service calls also points to increased likelihood of churn
+- more customer service calls also point to increased likelihood of churn

 ## 3. Baseline model: Logistic Regression Model
 ### Logistic Regression Results